tomm/tactical-angband/README.md

 ## Status effects

-Status effects are always dangerous (even with resist).
-Now rConf, rBlind, etc have the following behaviours:

-Player: 1 in 6 chance of being effected.
-Duration reduced to 16%
-Monster: 1 in 6 chance of being effected.
-Duration reduced to 33%

-Free action is still 100% effective for the player.
 When paralyzed the player is now guaranteed a move at the end of paralysis, whereas in Vanilla Angband you can be re-paralyzed when paralysis has ended but the player has not accumulated 'movement energy' enough to take a turn yet.

 ## Class changes